- I am not afraid to walk this world alone.

 - Pretty Boy: Gerard, and he loves how confusing it can be.

-- Lyrical Dissonance: The songs that aren't Tear Jerkers have Crazy Awesome music that you can't get out of your head, set to lyrics that sometimes induce squick or Nightmare Fuel when you actually listen.
+- Lyrical Dissonance: The songs that aren'sad have awesome music that you can't get out of your head, set to lyrics that sometimes induce squick or fear when you actually listen.

 "That's what happens when you're all borderline psychotic and therein lies the beauty of this band - our duality.
 There's a duality to each band member too.
 There's a desire to have this constant conflict.
 If we write a write a song and it turns out really poppy, we have to make the lyrics really fucked up.
 There's psychosis to everything we do for sure.
 One day we're probably gonna write this number one pop tune that will be about a massacre!"